-The City shall provide the employees covered by the Agreement an annual clothing/boot allowance of six hundred dollars \$600 per fiscal year and \$750 per fiscal year for the mechanics provided in semi-annual payments to the employee at the first pay period in July and the first pay period in January effective July 1st, 2019.
+The City shall provide the employees covered by the Agreement an annual clothing/boot allowance of seven hundred fifty dollars \$750.00 per fiscal year and nine hundred dollars \$900.00 per fiscal year for the mechanics provided in semi-annual payments to the employee at the first pay period in July and the first pay period in January effective July 1st, 2024.

-The clothing/boot allowance will be used to purchase standard work clothes for the position, and to purchase boots that meet the proper ANSI Z41-1983 (Class 75) safety toe standards

-Examples of eligible clothing include but are not limited to: pants, socks, belts, sweaters, and winter underwear.
-Unit members agree to use their clothing allowance to purchase department approved attire and outdoor jackets or coats as needed from the City.
+The clothing/boot allowance will be used to purchase standard work clothes for the position, and to purchase boots that meet the proper ANSI Z41-1983 (Class 75) safety toe standards.
+Examples of eligible clothing include but are not limited to pants, socks, belts, sweaters, and winter underwear.
+Unit members agree to use their clothing allowance to purchase department approved attire and outdoor jackets or coats as needed from the city.

-Eligibility will start the day of hire; however, should the employee leave before completion of their six (6) month probation, any and all money shall be reimbursed to the City.
+Eligibility will start the day of hire; however, should the employee leave before completion of their six (6) month probation, all money shall be reimbursed to the City.